 Learn how to make Authentic Thai Iced Tea from scratch using this very simple recipe.
-The resulting Thai Tea is refreshing, creamy and packed with flavours that are very traditional.
-Here is how to make it
+The resulting Thai Tea is refreshing, creamy, and packed with flavors that are very traditional.

 - Easy to make